kornia/kornia/docs/source/models/vit.rst

     out = vit(img)

 ``kornia-vit`` does not include any classification head.
-For this reason, we provide an :py:class:`~kornia.contrib.ImageClassificationHead` which can be easily combined with a `nn.Sequential` in order to easily build a custom image classification pipeline.
+For this reason, we provide an :py:class:`~kornia.contrib.ClassificationHead` which can be easily combined with a `nn.Sequential` in order to easily build a custom image classification pipeline.

 .. code:: python